From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 If you made it to the end, you’re seriously thinking about ZK.

-You’ll know HOW and WHERE to continue.
-And you’ll have someone to write to when you get stuck.
+You know where to continue, and you have someone to write to when you get stuck.

 Adam